 To help prevent future episodes of gout, consider:

 - drinking more water and less alcohol

-- eating less liver, anchovies, and other smoked or pickled fish
+- avoiding eating liver, anchovies, and smoked or pickled fish

 See a list of possible causes in order from the most common to the least.